DonnyZhao/wbteq/README.md

   -f FOLDER, --folder FOLDER
-                        The working folder for WBTEQ (default _wbteq) -d DAYS, --days DAYS  The # of days to keep logs/scripts (default 7) -v, --version         displays the current version of wbteq
+                        The working folder for WBTEQ (default _wbteq) -d DAYS, --days DAYS  The # of days to keep logs/scripts (default 7) -t, --test            The flag to run as TEST mode, default is False -e, --exec            The flag to execute BTEQ, only for production mode -v, --version         displays the current version of wbteq
 ```